 The emotional process a B2B buyer goes through is very different to a B2C purchase.
 Clearly purchasing a pair of shoes has fewer consequences than buying a fifty thousand dollar server with the company’s money!

 These fears and desires need to be at the forefront of B2B marketing communications to achieve the best results.
 Aligning your communications with the specific problems of your B2B buyers will help guide them through their buying cycle and present your company as credible and trustworthy.
-Understanding and comunicating about the emotional motivations of B2B buyers will help get you noticed, elevate your content and help create an affinity with your leads.
+Understanding and communicating about the emotional motivations of B2B buyers will help get you noticed, elevate your content and help create an affinity with your leads.

 For B2B marketers, this means their content must resonate with each stakeholder.
-The bottom line is B2B Marketers must understand multiple personas and create content relevant for everyone involved in the decision making process.
+The bottom line is B2B Marketers must understand multiple personas and create content relevant for everyone involved in the decision-making process.

 Standing Out From The Crowd

-The increase in internet use has had a huge effect on B2B buyers, and in turn B2B marketing activities.
+The increase in internet use has had a huge effect on B2B buyers and in turn B2B marketing activities.
 B2B buyers spend more time on the web doing independent research gathering knowledge and weighing up options.

 - On average buyers consume 10 pieces of content before they engage directly with a potential supplier.

 - Over 85% of buyers say they found their supplier rather than the other way round.

 This shift requires marketers to listen and reflect buyers pain points rather than shout about their products and services.
 B2B Marketers must provide genuinely valuable content for their audience in order to stand out from the crowd.
 This approach has the additional benefit of being very SEO friendly.